Wario (series): Microgames

-Microgames are simple video games created by the fictional company WarioWare, Inc..
-Nintendo's line of WarioWare games each feature these microgames, which are generally less than 5 seconds long.
+Microgames are simple video games created by the fictional company WarioWare, Inc. Nintendo's line of WarioWare games each feature these microgames, which are generally less than five seconds long.
 Microgames are even simpler and shorter than the minigames found in other games such as the Mario Party series.
 Gameplay in all WarioWare games is distinct from most other games, as they involve the player or players trying to beat the microgames as soon as possible.
 Most games present instructions in the form of a verb and quickly drop the player into the situation where they must perform said verb.
 The extremely stripped-down gameplay has intrigued some game researchers, who have used WarioWare both as a case study in understanding the relationship between rules and play in videogames, and as a target domain for investigating automated game design.

 All microgames are strung together in a random order within different "stages", each hosted by a different character.
 First, the player is presented with a quick one or two word instruction such as "Eat!" or "Rub!"
 Then, the microgame will appear and the player will have to complete the game according to the instruction.

 Microgames usually have only one task to complete.
 For example, in one microgame the player is told to "Enter!" and is presented with a scene from The Legend of Zelda.
 The player must use the directional buttons to move Link to a cave entrance before the time runs out.
 In another microgame, the player is told to "Avoid!" and must drive a car, avoiding oncoming traffic.
-Most microgames have a sound bite that signifies when the task is completed.
+Most microgames have a sound effect that signifies when the task is completed.
 The games by themselves are so brief so as to potentially demand the sharp reflexes of a quick-time event.

 Boss microgames always occur at a set point in a stage.
 They are usually more challenging than regular microgames, have no time limit (as described below), and give lives back upon completion.
 If a stage is played for the first time, it is completed after the boss microgame.
-The sound bite will usually play after the task is fulfilled, and then the score screen will return.
+The sound effect will usually play after the task is fulfilled, and then the score screen will return.
 On repeated plays, if the player has less than four lives, one will be restored.